Our Repair Shop

 Rod has been in the business of brass instrument repair for over 15 years.
 Before deciding to pursue a career in instrument repair, Rod owned and operated a trucking dispatch business for over a decade.
 Rod’s repair skills are not only limited to brass; he also plays and repairs guitars, bass guitars, and drums.
 A Russellville High School graduate, Rod is married to April.
 They are parents to wiener dog Stella and two cats, Jack and Callie.
 Rod loves to ride his Honda motorcycle and collect beer tabs.

 Bob’s life has always revolved around music.
 A graduate of the University of North Texas in Music Education, he began his musical career as a band director.
 However, his love for problem solving eventually led him down the path of instrument repair.
 Among his impressive career history, Bob was a repair tech for Carolina Crown Drum and Bugle Corps.
 He also owned his own instrument repair shop for over five years, taking care of his local band community.
 In his down time, Bob loves to relax and listen to great music, as well as ride his motorcycle throughout the countryside.

 Casey has been a trombonist since 4th grade, even playing the instrument for the Marine Corps Band for four years.
 After leaving the Marine Corps, Casey graduated from the Motorcycle Mechanic Institute in Orlando, Florida.
 He then worked for Pig Trail Harley in Rogers, Arkansas.
 However, while his love for Harleys runs deep, his journey eventually brought him back to music and working as a repair technician, which he loves.
-Casey says he lives a simple life centered on good music, golfing, riding his Road King, and anything outdoors.
+After starting work with Cooper Music, Casey became a professional member of NAPBIRT, dedicating himself to honing his repair skills even further.
+Outside of work, Casey says he lives a simple life centered on good music, golfing, riding his Road King, and anything outdoors.